junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 2157
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: In the Senate of the United States,
+chamber:
 ---

 # H.R.
 2157

-That the bill from the House of Representatives (H.R.
-2157) entitled “An Act making supplemental appropriations for the fiscal year ending September 30, 2019, and for other purposes.”, do pass with the following
+> Making supplemental appropriations for the fiscal year ending September 30, 2019, and for other purposes.

-*Strike all after the enacting clause and insert the following:*
+The following sums in this Act are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2019, and for other purposes, namely: